Trade Unions Building (Kyiv): History

-Euromaidan HQ
+Euromaidan

-During the late 2013 to early 2014 Euromaidan protest campaigns, the Budynok Profspilok was occupied by protesters and turned into their main center housing political headquarters, the press center, security center and the main kitchen.
+During the late 2013 to early 2014 Euromaidan protest campaigns, the building was occupied by protesters and turned into their main center housing political headquarters, the press center, security center and the main kitchen.
 A number of important Euromaidan events, including recurrent attacks and provocations by police, occurred in and around the building.

 The building was completely burnt down during the night of 18–19 February, the day before the mass sniping fire took place during the 2014 Ukrainian Revolution.

 Due to the severe damages the building suffered from the fire, it was covered with large canvas screens on two sides with the words "Glory to Ukraine" printed on them in large letters.
 The building is since then rebuilt and will include a museum dedicated to the Euromaidan events.
 The reopening was scheduled to be before 1 March 2018, but the opening was postponed.
 On 21 November 2018 a new KFC restaurant opened in the renovated Trade Unions House.